dougcass/learn_command_line_exercises/Chapter_15/Readme.md

 The `|` command directs the output of the command on the left of the pipe to the command on the right of the pipe.

-The `<` command will direct the input from the file to the right of the < symbol to the
+The `<` command will direct the content from the file to the right of the < symbol to the command to the left of the < symbol.

+The `>` command directs the output of the command on the left of the > symbol and writes it to the file on the right of the > symbol.

+The `>>` command directs the output of the command on the left of the >> symbol and adds it to the end(or appends) of the file on the right of the >> symbol.